 In a small bowl, beat the eggs until they are foamy, then very slowly add the egg mixture, vigorously stirring constantly so the eggs do not 'split'.

 Season with salt and pepper to get the maximum flavor from your soup.
 You can add cheese, fresh herbs like dill, parsley, oregano, or rosemary if you want to get fancy.

 When trying new recipes, sometimes things don't go as expected.
 The soup might turn out too salty, spicy, or sour.
 Overseasoning and over-saltiness are usually the main culprits.

-If you didn't know, the secret to making the best-ever chicken soup is care and consideration.
+If you didn't know, the secret to making the best-ever greek chicken lemon soup is care and consideration.
 That's it!
 Nothing complicated!

-While this avgolemono soup recipe is simple, things can also turn ugly if you don't put your heart into it.
-These are the most common mistakes people make when cooking this Greek chicken lemon soup:
+While this avgolemono soup recipe is simple, things can also turn no-fun if you don't put your heart into it.
+These are the most common mistakes people make when cooking this creamy chicken lemon rice soup:

 The best way to preserve your greek lemon chicken soup is to refrigerate or freeze.
 But before you do all that, ensure the soup cools to room temperature.